Roofing dumpster rental in Redondo Beach

 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share one path.
+Set the swing-door end to face the eave where the crew works so walk-in loading and ground-throw share one path.

 Surface protection